cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/migration/VmAllocationPolicyMigrationLocalRegression.rst

 VmAllocationPolicyMigrationLocalRegression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:constructor:: public VmAllocationPolicyMigrationLocalRegression(PowerVmSelectionPolicy vmSelectionPolicy)
+.. java:constructor:: public VmAllocationPolicyMigrationLocalRegression(VmSelectionPolicy vmSelectionPolicy)
    :outertype: VmAllocationPolicyMigrationLocalRegression

    Creates a VmAllocationPolicyMigrationLocalRegression with a \ :java:ref:`safety parameter <getSafetyParameter()>`\  equals to 0 and no \ :java:ref:`fallback policy <getFallbackVmAllocationPolicy()>`\ .